Made with lean ground turkey, zucchini, peppers, salsa, and cheese, this easy Turkey Taco Skillet is low in carbs, but big on flavor!

 This taco skillet is an easy, one-pot, healthy, 30-minute meal.
 You can dish it up and serve it as is, for a simple low-carb dinner.
 But if you aren't low carb, you may enjoy serving the taco skillet over rice or serving the mixture in warmed flour tortillas or taco shells, as a delicious taco filling.

 If you happen to have any leftover taco skillet, allow it to cool slightly.
 Then transfer the leftovers to an airtight container and store them in the refrigerator for up to 3 days.
-You can reheat the leftover in a dry skillet over medium-low heat or in the microwave in 30-second intervals until warmed through.
+You can reheat the leftovers in a dry skillet over medium-low heat or in the microwave in 30-second intervals until warmed through.

 Due to the zucchini and peppers, I don't recommend freezing leftover turkey taco skillet.
 It will become watered down after thawing.